KrxkGit/DataStruct/README.md

 # DataStruct
-Including the files which are used in the course Datastruct.
+Including the code files which are commonly used in the course Datastruct.